urbancamo/urbancamo.github.io/casio-basic/doc/users-guide.md

    Executes the program in the current program area.

-Execute the program input in the previous section to determine the volume of a cylinder with a height of 10 (radiux fixed as 15).
+Execute the program input in the previous section to determine the volume of a cylinder with a height of 10 (radius fixed as 15).

 ```
          ┌────────────────────────────────┐